-- Inspirational Role Model: Will be presented to a woman who holds a senior position within the industry who has had a significant impact on the aviation agenda through her strong contribution to business delivery, as well as her ongoing support of the diversity & inclusion agenda.
+- Inspirational Role Model: will be presented to a woman who holds a senior position within the industry who has had a significant impact on the aviation agenda through her strong contribution to business delivery, as well as her ongoing support of the diversity & inclusion agenda.
 Open to all female participants in the aviation industry (IATA members and non-members alike).

-- High Flyer: Designed to recognize one of aviation’s female professionals (i.e. under the age of 40) who has developed thought leadership through concrete action in favor of diversity & inclusion, making a positive impact on the industry.
+- High Flyer: designed to recognize one of aviation’s female professionals (i.e. under the age of 40) who has developed thought leadership through concrete action in favor of diversity & inclusion, making a positive impact on the industry.
 Open to all female professionals in the aviation industry (IATA members and non-members alike).

-- Diversity & Inclusion Team: Designed to recognize an airline that has seen measurable change in diversity and inclusion as a result of the work it has been doing.
+- Diversity & Inclusion Team: designed to recognize an airline that has seen measurable change in diversity and inclusion as a result of the work it has been doing.
 Open to all IATA member airlines.

 For more information, please refer to the Terms and Conditions.

 Each award category comes with US$25,000 in prize money, generously funded by Qatar Airways.
 Winners will be announced during IATA’s Annual General Meeting in June 2023.